 As mentioned above, section 43(2) of the Regulation requires the commission to use the exporters' records if (inter alia) they reasonably reflect competitive market costs.
-We thus examine the exporters' records under section 43(2) as an initial matter.
+The commission will thus examine the exporters' records under section 43(2) as an initial matter.